RunestoneInteractive/InstructorGuide/_sources/Registration/registerYourself.rst

 Click on the *Add Another Course* button, which takes you to a page that looks a lot like the registration page.
 Don't change any of the fields there except *Course Name*.
 There, you can enter any string that identifies another course.

-If you haven't yet added this course, *sigcse2019*, you might want to add it now, so that your work will be saved as you go through this book.